 Making Cargo Talk

-Air cargo suppliers need that information at an individual piece level to take proactive actions to ensure compliance with customers' and regulators’ demands.
-This is valid for all types of products but is becoming a critical requirement for Special Cargoes (pharma, perishables, live animals, vulnerable, high value, etc.).
+Air cargo suppliers need that information on an individual piece level to take proactive actions to ensure compliance with customers' and regulators’ demands.
+This is valid for all types of products and is becoming a critical requirement for Special Cargoes (pharma, perishables, live animals, vulnerable, high value, etc.).

-- The interactivity characterization standard and recommended practice will define the data elements to be captured.
-The data elements will then be integrated into the ONE Record Data Model.
+- Define the IoT device data elements to be captured and shared among the supply chain actors and ensure visibility and traceability of the air cargo supply chain.
+The data elements will then be integrated into the IATA ONE Record Data Model.

 - Freight Forwarders